BSC-ES/autosubmit/docs/source/devguide/platforms/index.rst

 How to configure a Platforms
 ------------------------------------

-To set up your platform, you first have to create a new experiment by running the following command:
+To set up your platform, you first have to create a new experiment by running the following command - change the platform from Marenostrum to whichever you will use -:

 ``autosubmit expid -H MARENOSTRUM5 -d "platform test" --minimal``

-This will generate a minimal version of an experiment and configure the experiment to make use of Marenostrum5.
+This will generate a minimal version of an experiment.

-You'll have to change the configurations of your experiment to make it work properly, and the following instructions are thought out to execute a small job through Autosubmit explaining how to configure a new platform.
+To change the configuration of your experiment to make it work properly, you can create a project and customize tis parameters.
+The following instructions are thought out to execute a small job through Autosubmit explaining how to configure a new platform.

-First create a new folder at the root ``~/Autosubmit`` called project executing the following command this folder will maintain all the batch files to be used to execute in an experiment:
+First create a new folder at the root ``~/autosubmit`` called project executing the following command this folder will maintain all the batch files to be used to execute in an experiment:

 ``mkdir -p ~/autosubmit/project``